mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 ---

 After his meeting with Emperor Wu, legend says that Bodhidharma travelled to the north  and sat “facing the wall” for nine years.
 People often have the idea that Bodhidharma’s nine years of “facing the wall” was about making a point, or the pursuit of some new level of enlightenment.
-But what if it was about practice for it’s own sake?
+But what if it was about practice for its own sake?

 > **Question:** You brought up the story about Bodhidharma sitting and facing the wall for nine years.
 And I was talking to someone about this recently, and this person told me that the reason that Bodhidharma went and faced the wall for ten years was because Emperor Wu didn’t understand what he was saying so he banished him.
 >